Jon Batiste: Influences and music style

 About his 2024 album Beethoven Blues, Batiste told The New York Times that Beethoven's music "is so very African, filled with polyrhythms" and the "feeling" of the blues.
 Batiste's original compositions on the album include "Dusklight Movement", inspired both by the "Moonlight" Sonata, and a bit by B.B.
 King's "The Thrill Is Gone".

-Jon Batiste at Baloise Session 2025 in Basel (Switzerland).
+Batiste at Baloise Session 2025 in Basel (Switzerland).

+In an Instagram post, Batiste named Nobuo Uematsu as one of his "earliest inspirations."
+In an interview with Uematsu, he said he became interested in composing when he was 10 years old and would play Final Fantasy music on his Kawai keyboard, and then would begin changing the notes to create his own "vision of the thing."

 Activism and philanthropy

 Batiste was born into a family active in the struggle against racial segregation in the United States; his grandfather, David Gauthier, was president of the Louisiana Postal Workers Union, involved in the 1968 labor strike sponsored by the Memphis, Tennessee Department of Public Works for higher wages and safer working conditions.

 Batiste is a supporter of civil rights and the fight against racism, participating publicly in numerous demonstrations, including the marches promoted by the Black Lives Matter movement.
 Following the murder of George Floyd in June 2020, Batiste organized peaceful protests in New York City against police brutality in the United States.

 Through the single "We Are", he supports the Equal Justice Initiative of attorney and activist Bryan Stevenson.
 Batiste is also among the sponsors of several initiatives, including the Innocence Project, the NAACP Legal Defense and Educational Fund, and The Legacy Museum.